 - On-hill refresher training includes: Toboggan handling (OET) and lift evacuation

-- Help with our annual fundraiser (SOS Fair – first weekend in November)
+- Help with our annual fundraiser (SOS Fair – usually the last weekend in October or the first weekend in November)